human-conditions/yodrew.github.io-original/_pages/darkroom-retreat.md

 In contrast, hygienic use of darkness is passive as regards the will.
 The conscious self only plays a supportive role.
 The unconscious autonomic self is the principal actor.
 It is recognized and supported.
 Zero conflict.
 Maximum efficiency.
 Perfect result.

-One way or another, successful retreating requires cooperation with a supreme intelligence and power that will direct the process.
-In spiritual traditions, this means one's mature spiritual practice combined with the in-person guidance of a realized master under the blessed influence of an authentic lineage in service to god.
-(And good luck arranging all that.)
-Fortunately, the essence of all that is actually the simple recognition of the autonomic self.
-This is the hygienic approach.
-It involves no gold-leafed statues or exotic rituals, but it has the virtue of being cheap, quick, and easy to remember when the lights go out and you can't read anymore.

 #### mechanics

 ##### food